Requirements & Information

 Foreclosures

-Regular Foreclosure Motions and Summary Judgment Motions shall be heard by Zoom.
+Regular Foreclosure Motions and Summary Judgment Motions will be heard by Zoom.
 All residential mortgage foreclosure trials, whether Homestead or Non-Homestead, are placed onto either the Foreclosure Contested docket or Foreclosure Uncontested docket before the assigned judge.
 Contact the Judicial Assistant for the next available Foreclosure Hearing date.
 For more information regarding Residential Mortgage Foreclosure, please visit the Foreclosures page.

 Hearings scheduled on the wrong docket may be cancelled without notice.